Punch

 In 2023, illusionist Derren Brown brought his anticipated Showman tour to London for a three-month season, followed by Ryan Calais Cameron's play For Black Boys Who Have Considered Suicide When The Hue Gets Too Heavy.
 Hit supernatural thriller 2:22: A Ghost Story transferred to the venue in May, starring Jaime Winstone and Sophia Bush.
 In October 2023, the musical adaptation of The Time Traveller's Wife, with songs by Joss Stone and Dave Stewart, transferred from Storyhouse Chester.

-In spring 2024, Mischief Theatre's latest comedy, Mind Mangler: Member of the Tragic Circle transferred to the Apollo Theatre for a six-week season followed by John Cleese's Fawlty Towers stage adaptation in May, which continues to run into 2025.
+In spring 2024, Mischief Theatre's latest comedy, Mind Mangler: Member of the Tragic Circle transferred to the Apollo Theatre for a six-week season followed by John Cleese's Fawlty Towers stage adaptation in May, which ran into 2025.
 Horrible Histories returned to London's West End with Terrible Tudors.
 Later in the year beloved TV presenter, Maddie Moate, made her West End debut with Maddie Moate's Very Curious Christmas.
-In spring 2025, Ryan Calais Cameron's latest play Retrograde transfers to the Apollo.

 Throughout the 1920's, the Apollo began to host plays, including a 1928 production of R.C.
 Sherriff's The Journey's End, starring Laurence Olivier.
 Since then, works from prolific playwrights such as Noel Coward, Terence Rattigan and Ivor Novello have entertained audience.